 Telephone for local calls.
 Long distance calls should be made with a calling card.

 Wood fireplace (wood provided), day bed turned into a couch with cushions as a couch/sofa, two comfortable wing chairs to enjoy the fire while reading a book, gate-leg dining table which you can use if you need more room than the kitchen table for meals or for playing board games or setting up your computer.

 Main Floor Bedroom:

-Double bed with Beautyrest pocket coil mattress and box spring, 2 dressers, 2 night tables with lamps, plus a lamp on one of the dressers, digital alarm clock.
+As of September, 2015, queen size bed with lovely and comfortable new mattress set, 2 dressers, 2 night tables with lamps, plus a lamp on one of the dressers, digital alarm clock.
 Each of the double beds come with an electric mattress-heater pad to warm up the bed before you get in, when the weather turns cold.